MurrenMods/AuthorizedEnderchests/README.md

 Revokes the specified player to access your enderchest, if they had access.

 ## Config
-enable-ec: Toggles if /enderchest should be enabled.
+- enable-ec: Toggles if /enderchest should be enabled.
-enable-aec: Toggles if /aec should be enabled.
+- enable-aec: Toggles if /aec should be enabled.
-needs-enderchest: Toggles if the player needs an enderchest in their inventory to be able to open their own or another player's enderchest.
+- needs-enderchest: Toggles if the player needs an enderchest in their inventory to be able to open their own or another player's enderchest.

 ## Permissions
+- authorizedenderchests.*: All permissions.
+Do not use for normal players!
-authorizedenderchests.ec: Allow player to use /ec (default on) authorizedenderchests.aec: Allow player to use /aec (default on)
+- authorizedenderchests.ec: Allow player to use /ec (default on)
+- authorizedenderchests.aec: Allow player to use /aec (default on)